Store clerk charged with stealing scratch-off tickets

 Based on the activation slips, which the Florida Lottery machine prints out every time a scratch-off card is activated, the manager determined that some $3,000 of the store’s scratch-off inventory was not paid for.
 The store could not account for some 500 tickets.

-Some of the books Steele allegedly tried to steal include, one book of “Fastest Road” Lottery Scratch off-Game; one book of “500 Madness;” one book of “Crossword;” 2 books of “Cashword;” four books of “A Week for Life;” one book of “Magic 8;” two books of “Gold Rush Limited;” and other tickets, a total of 1,030 separate tickets.
-The sales price of all those tickets -- not the money they’d have awarded -- is also about $3,000, store owners said.
+Some of the books Steele allegedly tried to steal include one book of “Fastest Road” Lottery Scratch off-Game; one book of “500 Madness;” one book of “Crossword;” two books of “Cashword;” four books of “A Week for Life;” one book of “Magic 8;” two books of “Gold Rush Limited;” and other tickets, a total of 1,030 separate tickets.
+The sales price of all those tickets – not the money they’d have awarded – is also about $3,000, store owners said.